Sustainable home decor is a growing trend that lets you create a beautiful living space while being kind to the planet.

 15. LED Light Bulbs

-LED light bulbs are a great way to make your home more eco-friendly.
-They use much less energy than old-style bulbs.
+LED light bulbs use much less energy than old-style bulbs.
 This means lower electric bills for you and less impact on the environment.

-LEDs last a really long time too.
+These last a really long time, too.
 You won’t need to change them as often as regular bulbs.
 This cuts down on waste.

 16. Natural Soy Candles